simeononsecurity/simeononsecurity.ch/content/articles/dod-5220.22-m-data-sanitization-summarized/index.en.md

 Organizations can choose from a range of **commercial data sanitization software** that adhere to the DoD 5220.22-M specification.
 These software solutions often offer user-friendly interfaces, support for different types of storage media, and advanced features to ensure data security.

-It's important to note that the DoD 5220.22-M specification is just one of several recognized data sanitization standards.
+Note that the DoD 5220.22-M specification is just one of several recognized data sanitization standards.
 Other widely adopted standards include [**NIST SP 800-88**](https://simeononsecurity.com/articles/nist-800-88-ways-of-sanitizing-removable-media/) and **ATA Secure Erase**.
 Organizations should assess their specific requirements and compliance obligations to determine the most appropriate data sanitization standard to follow.

 ______